Chris Froome’s Nutrition Strategies for Cycling; And Winning the Le Tour de France

 Alicia Edge

 Chris Froome’s impressive career includes seven Grand Tour victories: four Tour de France titles, two Vuelta a España wins, and a Giro d’Italia triumph.
 Behind these achievements lies meticulous preparation, with nutrition playing a key role in his success.
-In this post, we’ll explore the strategies that have helped fuel Froome through the toughest stages and gruelling climbs of professional cycling.
+In this post, we’ll explore the nutrition strategies for cycling that have helped fuel Froome through the toughest stages and gruelling climbs of professional cycling.

 View this post on Instagram